lhafkamp/minor-frisbee/README.md

 -  [x] oauth2 login with the Leaguevine API
 -  [x] a page that displays the matches in the tournament
 -  [x] the ability to go to that match in order to participate in the score event
--  [ ] a 30 second time-based event where users can vote real-time to increase/halt the score
+-  [ ] a 30 second time-based event where users can vote real-time to increase/halt the score of both teams
 -  [ ] socket rooms with their own unique time-based events
 -  [ ] voting interface is only enabled during the time-based event
 -  [x] an option to adjust the score